M-Talha-Jabbar/WebAPIs-Asp.NetCore5/README.md

 Reference: https://youtu.be/ZEo6R8X4P4o

 ### Configuring DI
 - Asp.Net Core framework provides the built-in support for DI.
-- Dependency are registered in containers, and the container in asp.net core is IServiceCollection.
+- Dependencies(services) are registered in containers, and the container in asp.net core is IServiceCollection and then we are free to use these services anywhere in the application.
--
+- The IServiceCollection is available as a parameter in Startup.ConfigureServices method.

 ### LifeTime of Services in DI
 #### 1. Singleton